 What does loving yourself mean to you?
 We hear about it a lot these days.
 What does it really boil down to for you, personally?

-Whenever I read yet another self help book, in the hope to revolutionize my life, I always read long the lines that no matter what rituals we do, how many kilograms we loose, how much we earn or have financially, our emotional wellbeing and happiness is closely linked to how much we love, value, appreciate and accept ourselves.
+Whenever I read yet another self help book, in the hope to revolutionize my life, I always read along the lines that no matter what rituals we do, how many kilograms we loose, how much we earn or have financially, our emotional wellbeing and happiness is closely linked to how much we love, value, appreciate and like ourselves.

-Many of us are on this rollercoaster of achieving, earning, accomplishing, decorating our lives with expensive and shiny objects or things.
+Many of us are on this roller-coaster of achieving, earning, accomplishing, decorating our lives with expensive and shiny objects or things.
 While there is nothing wrong with having and enjoying a lot, it is never a substitute for love.
-When I see intelligent, talented hardworking people so invested and dependent on their status, job or that Porsche they drive, I wonder what reasons they will have left to be happy with themselves if all of those things get removed from them?
+Or liking yourself.
+When I see intelligent, talented hardworking people so invested and dependent on their status, job or that Porsche they drive as as source of their ‘lovability‘, I wonder what reasons they will have left to be happy with themselves if all of those things get removed from them?

-This presence waits quietly and tries to whisper the truth and reminds you of your enoughness, when you frantically chase next BIG THING that you think will fix you make you (hopefully) cool and worthy and lovable.
+This presence waits quietly and tries to whisper the truth and reminds you of your enoughness, when you frantically chase next BIG THING that you think will fix you or (hopefully) make you cool and worthy and lovable.

 Lets calmly and persistently insist that we are good.
 We are enough.
 We are worthy.
-And we deserve to feel and experience gladness of being ourselves.
+And we deserve to feel and experience gladness for/of being ourselves.